 - 82nd Airborne.
 Airborne qualified soldiers assigned to the 82d Airborne Division who possess a MOS that is listed as balanced (N/N) or short (Y/N) in current PERSCOM In/Out Call message, but is over-strength/balanced (N/Y) within the 82d Airborne Division, may apply for retraining into a BEAR Program MOS provided the MOS selected is authorized, and a valid requisition exists in the 82d Airborne Division.
 Upon successful completion of training, the soldier will return to the 82d Airborne Division to work in the new PMOS.

 Soldiers, other than initial term soldiers, must not have been alerted for reassignment at the time application is received at PERSCOM.
 First-term soldiers can apply for the BEAR program, even if they have been notified of pending assignment.

-MOS 00B (Diver), CMF 18 (Special Forces - MOS 18B, 18C, 18D, 18E), and CMF 98, (Communciations Intelligence - MOS 98C, 98G, 98H, 98J, 98K) BEAR Program MOS are open to all soldiers regardless of the status of their PMOS.
+MOS 00B (Diver), CMF 18 (Special Forces - MOS 18B, 18C, 18D, 18E), and CMF 98, (Communications Intelligence - MOS 98C, 98G, 98H, 98J, 98K) BEAR Program MOS are open to all soldiers regardless of the status of their PMOS.
 Soldiers applying for MOS 97B (Counter Intelligence Agent) must forward the statement of interview, required essays, SBI packet, and associated forms to MI Branch, Attn: TAPC-EPL-M, prior to submission of the BEAR application.
-Notification to that effect must be certified by the local counterintelligence office.
+The local counterintelligence office must certify notification to that effect.

 The local CI officer’s POC and DSN: number must be included.